gem/oq-engine/doc/adv-manual/common-mistakes.rst

-Since calculations are usually dominated by epistemic errors, it could very well be that within the systematic error using only 20 levels per each intensity measure type produces good enough results, while reducing the computation time by a factor of 5.
+Since calculations are usually dominated by epistemic errors, it could very well be that within the systematic error using only 20 levels per each intensity measure type produces good enough results, while reducing the computation time by a factor of 5, at least in theory.

 event_based/scenario parameters